anasdove2020/Materials/Vuejs.md

 };
 ```

+## SFC (Single File Component)

+- A file with .vue extension that contains the template, script and style for a vue component all in one file.

 ## Single File Component - CompositionAPI
 - Write component without returning anything from the setup() function
 - This is possible because of <script></script>, which is a compiler macro that makes composition API code simpler and more concise.